Animal, Dairy and Veterinary Sciences Facilities

 A branch of the main facility is located in Spanish Fork, which provides convenient access for patrons from the central and southern parts of the state.

 *Select "View larger map" to see pictures and more information about the Animal Science Farm.

 Wellsville, Utah 84339

 The main Animal Science Farm is located south of Logan.
 It provides facilities for beef cattle, sheep, and swine.
-Pastures and some winter housing for beef cattle is in northwest Logan.
+Pastures and some winter housing for beef cattle are in northwest Logan.
 Spring calving is at our Richmond site, about 20 miles north of Logan.
-For beef cattle the main farm provides 10 pens for groups of animals, 32 individual pens for feeding trials, and several pastures for growing out animals.
+For beef cattle, the main farm provides 10 pens for groups of animals, 32 individual pens for feeding trials, and several pastures for growing out animals.
 The sheep unit provides group facilities for three breeds of sheep plus pastures and lambing facilities.
-The swine facilities provide farrowing, grow out, group pens and individual feeding unit for swine.
+The swine facilities provide farrowing, grow out, group pens, and individual feeding units for swine.
 Facilities also include a home for the farm manager, a pavilion for teaching and extension activities, and handling facilities for the various species of livestock.
 This farm is located at 3580 South Hwy 91, between Young Ward and Wellsville, Utah.